-- Continue Prime Time's Quality Improvement System (QIS) - o Baseline or external reassessments of QIS middle school programs using PBC-PQA. - o Reviewing letter of recommendation for program's improvement. - o Develop program improvement plans based on baseline assessment or reassessment scores for each participating out-of-school time program. - o Encourage staff to attend self-assessment and professional development training as outlined in their improvement plans. - Continue progress checks to track program's implementation of improvement plan goals. - o Provide ongoing support and coaching by quality advisors. - During the COVID-19 crisis, the QIS tasks would be adjusted to the following: - o QIS middle school programs will engage in a process to measure program quality using elements of the PBC-PQA - o Develop program improvement plans based on the needs of the program. - Encourage staff to attend self-assessment and professional development training as outlined in their improvement plans.
-Conduct progress checks to track the program's implementation of improvement plan goals. - o Provide ongoing support and coaching by quality advisors. - Encourage practitioner attendance at self-assessment and professional development training as outlined in their improvement plans. - Deliver trainings on appropriate middle school program offerings and other content based on assessment results. - Maintain social media supports (e.g., blog, Pinterest page, community of practice, etc.). - Promote and offer ELO programming to middle school and select high school out-of-school time sites.

-- Provide incentives for practitioners to continue implementing youth advisory councils at their sites. - Award scholarships incentives awarded on an ongoing rolling basis throughout the year.
+- Participate in the Palm Beach County Quality Improvement System (QIS) - Baseline assessments or reassessments of QIS middle school programs using PBC-PQA. - o Reviewing letters of recommendation for program improvement. - Develop action plans based on baseline assessment or reassessment scores for each participating out-of-school time program. - Encourage staff to attend self-assessment and professional development training as outlined in their improvement plans. - Continue site supports to track programs' implementation of action plan goals. - Provide ongoing support and coaching by quality advisors. - Deliver trainings on appropriate middle school program offerings and other content based on assessment results. - Maintain social media supports (e.g., blog, Pinterest page, community of practice, etc.). - Promote and offer ELO programming to middle school and select high school out-ofschool time sites. - Administer practitioner surveys to measure youth cognitive, social, emotional and behavioral engagement during sessions with ELO providers.
+(Supplemented by interviews of practitioners.) - Provide incentives for practitioners to continue participating in Prime Time's youth advisory council and/or implement youth advisory councils at their sites. - Award scholarships and ACHIEVE incentives on an ongoing rolling basis throughout the year. - Practitioners rate youth engagement in, and benefits from, ELO programming.